 Bird watching in Malaga

 It is not a coincidence that you are planning bird watching in Malaga or the Costa del Sol.
-In fact, you may already know that the province of Malaga is the one out the eight provinces that make up Andalucia that holds the richest variety of landscapes, and therefore, a strategic area for visiting naturalists.
+In fact, you may already know that the province of Malaga is among the eight provinces that make up Andalucia the one that holds the richest variety of landscapes, and therefore, a strategic area for visiting naturalists.
 Within Malaga you can find wetlands, marshes, shores, scrublands, mediterranean forests, badlands and terrific limestone mountains.

 At just 1 and 1.5 h drive from the international Malaga airport you will be delighted by the charming towns of Ronda and Antequera.
 These two hold the most outstanding cultural heritage within Malaga.
 The Pueblos Blancos -Spanish for White Villages- are also worth a visit.